TimeWalkOrg/building-mill-valley-ca-outdoor-art-club/README.md

 was chosen by the club to design the building.
 The building is surrounded by beautiful foliage.

 Some interesting facts about the Mill Valley Art Club: During WW1 and 2 the clubhouse was given to the Red Cross for service.
-During 1848, the march for Women’s Suffrage, the club worked to raise money for the movement.
+During the march for Women’s Suffrage, the club worked to raise money for the movement.
 Today, the Outdoor Art Club is a social center for Mill Valley.
 It’s rented out for weddings, parties and other social functions.

-- Built: tbd
+- Built: 1904
 - Replaced: this building was remodeled but never replaced
-- Architect: tbd
+- Architect: Bernard Maybeck

 ## SketchUp Model
 - Model Creator: Sara Kubo, Hayley Lucero